What is an Internship?

 - The student is terminated from employment for poor performance or unprofessional conduct

-Types of federal aid that students may be awarded include the Pell Grant, Direct Loans, Perkins Loan and SEOG.
+Types of federal aid that students may be awarded include the Pell Grant, Direct Loans, and SEOG.
 Federal Work-Study is not awarded since the student is already employed.
-North Dakota residents will also receive consideration for the North Dakota State Grant.
-Students seeking federal or state financial aid are required to complete the Free Application for Federal Student Aid (FAFSA) annually at www.fafsa.ed.gov, and eligibility for aid is based on the completed FAFSA.
+Students who graduate from a North Dakota high school will also receive consideration for the North Dakota State Grant.
+Eligibility for federal and state aid can only be determined after the student has completed the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.

 Does an incomplete grade affect financial aid for the following semester?

 Yes.
-Incomplete grades are treated as failing grades for financial aid purposes during the evaluation of Satisfactory Academic Progress (SAP).
+Incomplete grades are treated as unsuccessfully completed courses for financial aid purposes during the evaluation of Satisfactory Academic Progress (SAP).
 If a student’s financial aid is affected, the student will receive an email from the financial aid office alerting them of their SAP status of either financial aid warning or financial aid disqualification.
-When an incomplete grade is changed the Career Center will contact the Financial Aid & Scholarship Office to notify if the grade change and the student’s SAP status will be reevaluated at that time.
+When an incomplete grade is changed, the Career and Advising Center will contact Financial Aid & Scholarships to notify them of the grade change and the student’s SAP status will be recalculated.
+For more information on SAP, contact One Stop at (701).231.6200.

 Are there additional requirements for international students?